wallabyway/bim360-project-starter/README.md

 ```
 Commands:
+  login                                             opens a BIM360/ACC login page in a browser where you login, and the refresh token is captured.
   list                                              list BIM 360 Project Templates.
 You will create a new Project from one of these existing Project templates
   accounts                                          list all ACC/BIM 360 account IDs.
 The new Project you will create, will go under this Account ID
   new <project_name>                                create a new Project, returns an ID